Gum Disease tied to Oral Cancer

 A new study links gum disease and other dental ailments to an increased risk of oral human papillomavirus (HPV) infection.
-HPV is a sexually transmitted virus that causes 40 to 80 percent of all throat cancers.
-Participants who proclaimed poor oral health had a 56% higher rate of oral HPV infection than those who proclaimed good to excellent oral health.
+Participants stating poor oral health showed a 56% higher rate of HPV infection than those stating good to excellent oral health.
 This information was published today with the Cancer Prevention Research, a journal of the American Association for Cancer Research.
-“This is just another really good reason to take good care of your teeth and your mouth,” said Markham, an associate professor of health promotion and behavioral science at the University of Texas Health Sciences Center.
+“This is just another really good reason to take good care of your teeth and your mouth,” said Markham, an associate professor at the University of Texas.
 “Our findings show that even when you control for known risk factors for oral HPV infections such as smoking and oral sex behaviors, poor oral health is an independent risk factor for oral HPV infection.”

 Study Ties Poor Oral Hygiene To Cancer-Causing Virus

-The finding is a “modest association,” said Aimée Kreimer, an epidemiologist at the National Cancer Institute who was not involved in the study.
-“We don’t know if poor oral health causes HPV infection and would go on to cancer,” she said.
+Aimée Kreimer, an epidemiologist at the National Cancer Institute says this finding is a “modest association”.
+Therefore, “We don’t know if poor oral health causes HPV infection and would go on to cancer,” she said.

-Researchers at the University of Texas Health Science Center at Houston reviewed data on high-risk and low-risk oral HPV infection and oral health in 3,439 adults, ages 30 to 69, participating in the 2009-10 National Health and Nutrition Examination Survey, known as NHANES.
+Researchers at the University of Texas Health Science Center at Houston reviewed data on high-risk and low-risk oral HPV infection and oral health in 3,439 adults, ages 30 to 69, participating in the 2009-10 National Health and Nutrition Examination Survey.

-The study found that being male, smoking cigarettes, and having multiple oral sex partners increased the likelihood of oral HPV infection.
+The study finds that being male, smoking cigarettes, and having multiple oral sex partners increases the likelihood of infection.
 These findings align with studies similar to those in an earlier analysis of NHANES data.
+After controlling for smoking and the number of oral sex partners, the study finds that poor oral health is an independent risk for infection.

 The odds of having an oral HPV infection were 55 percent higher among those reporting poor to fair oral health.

-Throat cancer caused by HPV is increasing, particularly along middle-aged white men.
-About 25,000 cases a year are diagnosed in the United States.
+Throat cancer caused by HPV is increasing among middle-aged white men.
+In the United States, we estimate roughly 25,000 diagnosed cases a year.
 Many experts believe oral infection with the virus has increased along with the frequency of oral sex.